biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/20594_Maryland
 - Tomato Leaves - Every yea...
 Tomato Leaves - Every year, but this year seems worse, the bottom leaves on my tomato plants turn yellow with brown splotches, then all yellow and ultimately all brown and withered.
 I cut them off and discard, and the plants on the tops seem healthy and I still get a lot of tomatoes.
 I've attached a picture of a leaf group in transition to its ultimate demise.
 I thought it might be early blight but it doesn't seem to have a concentric pattern, it's more blotchy.
 Also, I have my tomatoes staked to a sturdy fence, growing in well amended soil that is covered with landscape fabric, so the soil doesn't splash up on the leaves.
 What is causing this leaf damage, and can I correct it

-## intent: askextension_tomato/20692_Minnesota
-- When to prune tomato vine...
-When to prune tomato vines?
-I'm getting ALL vines and NOT many tomatoes

 ## intent: askextension_tomato/20697_Maryland
 - I have six tomato plants....
 I have six tomato plants.
 They have been growing great with what was looking like lots of tomatoes.
 However, as the tomatoes ripen there is a gray/black rot on the bottom of most of the tomatoes.
 The tomatoes are small and rotting from the bottom.
 It looks like I will not get much yield after all.
 What causes this and what should I do about it?